Close Menu

 Image: Lia Griffith

-Pinecone Christmas wreath
+Pinecone Christmas Wreath

 Stroll down to a nearby pine forest and collect some pinecones to make an elegant Christmas wreath for your living room.
-Just glue up the pinecones on a wire wreath frame and decorate with light strings, artificial foliage, and berries.
+Just glue up the pinecones on a wire wreath frame and decorate them with light strings, artificial foliage, and berries.
 See the full tutorial at A Piece of Rainbow.

 Easy Pinecone Christmas wreath